 The treatment differs according to the severity of the haemophilia, classified as mild, moderate or severe, depending on how much clotting factor is still detectable in the patient’s blood.
 Most patients have severe haemophilia A (residual activity of less than 1% of normal).

 Today most haemophilia patients are treated by administering the missing coagulation factor (VIII or IX) via a vein directly into the bloodstream.
 This is most often performed at home by self-administration and takes no more than a few minutes when the patient or care-giver e.g. parent, is properly trained by the haemophilia centre staff.

 There are two main treatment regimes:

-- Prophylactic treatment: this is an ongoing treatment to prevent bleeding and given with regular doses every 2 to 3 days.
+- Prophylactic treatment: this is permanent treatment to prevent bleeding and given with regular doses every 2 to 3 days.
 This regime is often used in infants, children and adults with severe haemophilia and provides vital protection against bleeding into joints, thus preventing permanent joint damage.
 This type of treatment is now standard in young people until the end of their growing phase.